 Ten sites were sampled and one site was a "web reject" because it is not reasonably accessible by boat or canoe (5394).
 Fish sampling was not possible at two sites.
 The open water section of Rattray Marsh (5799) is typically accessed through a narrow channel, but it has filled in with cattails in recent years.
-The crew was able to portage with canoes to access the site for water quality, inverts, and vegetation sampling, but there was no reasonable/safe was to transport fyke nets.
-Wellers Bay 4 (6037) is a former training site used by the Department of National Defense, and penetrating the substrate (which is required to set fyke nets) is not permitted due to the risk of Unexploded Explosive Ordnance (UXO), so only invertebrates and water quality were sampled.
+The crew was able to portage with canoes to access the site for water quality, inverts, and vegetation sampling, but there was no reasonable/safe way to transport fyke nets.
+Wellers Bay 4 (6037) is a former training site used by the Department of National Defence, and penetrating the substrate (which is required to set fyke nets) is not permitted due to the risk of Unexploded Explosive Ordnance (UXO).